 "I have read in a book of one of your men, of a feigned commonwealth where the married couple are permitted, before they contract, to see one another naked.
-This the Holy Islanders dislike: for they think it humiliating to give a refusal after so familiar knowledge.
-But, be-

-The Rosicrucian Digest June 1937 cause of many hidden defects in men's and women's bodies, they have a more civil way.
+This the Holy Islanders dislike; for they think it humiliating to give a refusal after so familiar knowledge.
+But, because of many hidden defects in men's and women's bodies, they have a more civil way.
 They have, near every town, a couple of pools (which they call Adam's and Eve's pools), where it is permitted to one of the friends of the man and one of the friends of the woman, to see them severally bathe naked."